bridgetownrb/bridgetown-cloudinary/README.md

 articles, product pages, site templates, and anywhere else you might need to reference media optimized for mobile and responsive design.

+> __Note__<br />
-(_Note: For users who may be familiar with the jekyll-cloudinary plugin, this is unrelated and the usage is quite different.
-This plugin assumes you store your images in Cloudinary directly, not your repo._)
+> For users who may be familiar with the [jekyll-cloudinary](https://github.com/nhoizey/jekyll-cloudinary) plugin, this is unrelated and the usage is quite different.
+This plugin assumes you store your images in Cloudinary directly, not your repo.

 ## Installation